Wer-Wolf/i8kutils/README.md

       for buggy hardware, use only when ignore_dmi=1 is not enough

 * restricted=1
-    * allows privileged programs to change fan speed
+    * allows unprivileged programs to change fan speed
     * **do not use, since it allows malicous programs to damage your hardware by disabling fan control**